-Leaving orders that the mules should be unloaded, and the tents pitched in this place, B., U., and I hastily pushed on, in the first instance, towards the north, accompanied by a small pieked guard, in order to ascertain the limits of the Ghor: not without a shivering feeling that we might come on dead bodies at any step.
+Leaving orders that the mules should be unloaded, and the tents pitched in this place, B., U., and I hastily pushed on, in the first instance, towards the north, accompanied by a small picked guard, in order to ascertain the limits of the Ghor; not without a shivering feeling that we might come on dead bodies at any step.
 However, the ravens and eagles were all busied nearer the sea to the left, so we rightly guessed we were safe from this on the upper side.
-The fertile Chor appears to contract about a mile south of the spot at which we entered it, and then to expand where the feeders of the Wady Tufileh come down from the hills; but it extends about six miles to the northward.
+The fertile Ghor appears to contract about a mile south of the spot at which we entered it, and then to expand where the feeders of the Wady Tufileh come down from the hills; but it extends about six miles to the northward.
 On pushing forwards, we found an endless variety of shrubs and plants, many of them new to us, the most conspicuous beside the cultivated indigo being the osher, or Sodom apple, and a beautiful creeping caper.
-We soon reached the Nahr-es-Safieh, a plentiful stream flowing down from the Moab mountains, in a north-westerly direction, and supplying the numberless artificial rills we had crossed.
+We soon reached the Nahr-es-Safieh, a plentiful stream flowing down from the Moab mountains in a north-westerly direction, and supplying the numberless artificial rills we had crossed.
 This is the source of all the wealth of the Ghor.
-On its right bank, which rises steeply, all was barren desolation, a mass of rugged débris heaped at the foot of the mountains; on its left bank all was verdure and luxuriance, down to the very edge of the sea.
-At a little more than half an hour from the camp we crossed the river near its entrance into the lake, and just afterwards another stream (apparently a fork of the Safieh), the Khaderah.
+On its right bank, which rises steeply, all was barren desolation, a mass of rugged debris heaped at the foot of the mountains; on its left bank all was verdure and luxuriance, down to the very edge of the sea.
+At a little more than half an hour from the camp we crossed the river near its entrance into the lake. and just afterwards another stream (apparently a fork of the Safieh), the Khaderah.
 Here the Ghor contracts, and the hills push close to the lake, almost interrupting the belt of wood and cultivation.
-On advancing a little further we found ourselves in the Ghor-en-N'meirah, and could see the course of the river of that name, by the side of which are some ruins, which we could not examine, as we dared not proceed without our guard; and they refused to advance a step further.
-The Sheikh had told us of ruins here, and most probably this is the site of the ancient Nimrim, mentioned both by Isaiah and Jeremiah in the burden of Moab.
+On advancing a little further we found ourselves in the Ghor-en-N'meirah, and could see the course of the river of that name, by the side of which are some ruins, which we could not examine, as our guard refused to advance a step further.
+These may be the ancient Nimrim, mentioned both by Isaiah and Jeremiah in the burden of Moab.
 "For the waters of Nimrim shall be desolate, for the hay (herbage) is withered away, the grass faileth, there is no green thing" (Is. xv.
 6); and "the waters also of Nimrim shall be desolate" (Jer. xlviii.
-34).
-There is certainly a singular appropriateness, if this be the locality, in the expression, "the waters of Nimrim," with these plenteous brooks gushing from the lofty hills, and then hugging them, loth to enter the sea until they have run far to the northward, and done their work of fertilizing the shores with their numberless streamlets.
-Let these supplies be cut off, and the curse indeed has come upon Nimrim, the herbage is all withered at once, the grass has failed, there is no green thing, and the desolation is like that of the salt plain opposite.
+84).
+There is certainly a singular appropriateness, if this be the locality, in the expression, "the waters of Nimrim," with these plenteous brooks gushing from the lofty hills, and then hugging them, loth to enter the sea until they have run far to the northward, and done their work of fertilising the shores with their numberless streamlets.
+Let these supplies be cut off, and the curse indeed has come upon Nimrim, the herbage is all withered at once, the grass has failed, there is no green thing, and the desolation is like that of the salt plain opposite.\